nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 * Fix: Font method setting not working when "Are you using an ajax theme?" setting is enabled

 = 1.8 =
 * Important: Due to [recent changes](https://smashballoon.com/instagram-api-changes-april-4-2018/?utm_campaign=instagram-free-readme&utm_source=changelog&utm_medium=apichanges) in the Instagram API it is no longer possible to display photos from other Instagram accounts which are not your own.
-You can only display the user feed of the account which is associated with your Access Token.
+You can only display the user feed of the account that is associated with your Access Token.
 * New: Added an Access Token shortcode option and support for multiple Instagram Access Tokens.
 If you own multiple Instagram accounts then you can now use multiple Access Tokens in order to display user feeds from each Instagram account, either in separate feeds, or in the same feed.
 Just use the `accesstoken` shortcode option.
 See [this FAQ](https://smashballoon.com/display-multiple-instagram-feeds/#multiple-user-feeds) for more information on displaying multiple User feeds.

 = 1.7 =